-UNHCR has strengthened anti-fraud measures and continues to enhance integrity of the resettlement process (use of UNHCR V4 database, verification of fingerprints, review of resettlement SOPs, audio recording of interviews, electronic filing and tracking system, referral of fraud cases to Anti-Fraud panel, increase of public information campaigns).
+UNHCR has strengthened his anti-fraud measures and is continuing to enhance the integrity of the resettlement process (use of UNHCR V4 database, verification of finger prints, review of resettlement SOPs, audio recording of interviews, electronic filing and tracking system, referral of fraud cases to Anti-Fraud panel, increase of PI campaign through video/posters).

-Since November 2018, UNHCR has hosted a bimonthly anti-fraud meeting with the main resettlement countries and IOM.
+Since November 2018, UNHCR has hosted a bi-monthly anti-fraud meeting with the main resettlement countries and IOM.